 "Helena" means "light" or "torch".
 "Fair Helena, who more enguilds the night/Than all yon firey oes and eyes of light".
+Helena is supposed to be fair-haired and tall.
 This also an ironic wink at Helen of Troy and the many much-sought Helen's based on her.

 Our Fairies Are Different: Many contemporary productions of this play portray the fairies with some variation of this.
 In fact the original play used this trope by making the fairies actually less sinister than they were commonly portrayed at the time.

-Overshadowed by Awesome: Between the lovestruck kids and the great passive-aggressive fairie divorce settlement, people don't give much thought to the rude mechanicals, even though Bottom was allegedly played by Shakespeare himself.
-Fittingly, it's the fool who has the best summation of the entire play: he gets his head turned into a donkey.
+Overshadowed by Awesome: Between the lovestruck kids and the great passive-aggressive fairie divorce settlement, people don't give much thought to the rude mechanicals.
+Bottom is the fool who has the best summation of the entire play: he gets his head turned into a donkey.
 Meaning, "Love makes asses of us all".